-On the Wi-Fi / WPS page, you can enable the function for secure configuration of the WLAN and select a method used to easily add wireless devices to the WLAN.
+On pages of the Wi-Fi / WPS section, you can enable the function for secure configuration of the WLAN and select a method used to easily add wireless devices to the WLAN.

 The WPS function helps to configure the protected wireless network automatically.
 Devices connecting to the wireless network via the WPS function must support the WPS function.